Mehrshadee/chess-game/README.md

 location with the space.

+I created a function for all of the movements and rules using BOOLIAN so I just called them in the main whenever it needed.

 Chestmen are not allowed to friendly-fire! and after each mistake the programm will give you another chance to fix it.